 Depending on availability, volunteers can stay at the Volunteer House just around the corner from the sanctuary.
 The two-story basic Thai-style house features an open kitchen on the upper floor, 2 bathrooms (with cold showers), 2 toilets, and 5 non-A/C bedrooms sleeping up to 12 people.
 Beds, sheets and mosquito nets are provided.
 The current rate is THB150 per person per night.

-For those who prefer a bit more privacy and comfort, there are several guesthouses available nearby for reasonable prices.
+For those who prefer a bit more privacy and comfort, there are several guesthouses available nearby at reasonable rates.

 I spent my first night at the Volunteer House because I arrived very late and there was no time to find alternative accommodation.
 The place was okay but rather cramped, with several rescued animals (cats, a baby squirrel, and a rabbit) roaming freely inside, so I was more than glad to move to a guesthouse the next day.
 I had a private room for only THB130 per night (this was in 2016).